 The outcome of the information process is intelligence activity - reporting by means of sending regular and irregular information to the headquarters or to a designated recipient.
 The intelligence activity of economic diplomacy results either from the requirements defined in general instructions, or from the ad hoc requirements from the managing department or the business sphere, or - eventually - from the findings gathered on its own initiative.
 Regular reports include annual surveys of economic developments in the country or countries of operation, updates of the territory's basic information or an overview of major economic events (such as trade fairs, contracting B2B and B2G events, innovation and investment conferences, etc.).
-Irregular reporting includes i.e. information relevant for visits and negotiations by state officials and other information based on the requirements of state institutions as well as any business-related information intended for the private sector.
-In most cases, the output is either in form of sending information for further processing by the recipient or in form of formulating recommendations to the state authorities or consultancy services to the business sphere.
+Irregular reporting includes i.e. information relevant for visits and negotiations by state officials and other information based on the requirements of state institutions as well as any business-related information for further processing by the recipient or in form of formulating recommendations to the state authorities or consultancy services to the business sphere.